Pre-Columbian history of Costa Rica: Later chiefdoms

 From the 9th century certain villages grew in size and their internal design became more complex, giving rise to the era of late pre-Columbian chiefdoms which lasted until the 16th century.
 It is possible that more fruitful varieties of corn and other crops, as well as more perfected agricultural methods coincided with an increase in population, a deeper social hierarchy and stronger relationships between communities further down the social chain.
 In some villages the caciques or shamans promoted the infrastructure improvements that required the mobilization of immense work forces.
 There was a notable peak in the art of goldsmithing throughout the country.
 In addition there was an increase in the variety of domestic and personal goods, regional trade, alliances and territorial conflicts.

 At the start of this period, Mesoamerican cultural groups began to trickle over the Nicoya Peninsula, principally the Chorotega people, who subordinated, displaced or mixed with populations that had previously settled in the Nicoyan territory.
 These new peoples introduced changes in religion, burial rites, art and other aspects of life; as well as new domesticated animals such as turkeys.
 This period corresponds to habitation sites located in coastal valleys such as Nacascolo and Papagayo; and the flood plains of the Tempisque River and other important rivers.
 In addition there were other places that specialized in the salt extraction, providing a precious trading commodity, especially for groups that lived inland.
 Skill in multi-colored ceramic art reached an advanced level; new colors and styles became available to local ceramic artisans, clearly inspired by Mesoamericana.

 In the heart of Costa Rica populations became more concentrated in organized economic and political centers, that would form living and ceremonial groups.
 The most well-known archaeological site of this kind is Guayabo in Turrialba, which contains raised mounds with walls of stone, access ramps and pedestals, as well as aqueducts, elevated platforms, circular and rectangular foundations, paved walkways and other structures.
-But others have been found in widespread places in the Central Valle, the Caribbean region and the northern plains.
+But others have been found in widespread places in the Central Valley, the Caribbean region and the northern plains.
 In this era there was a great development in stonework with volcanic rocks, to make tables, stone tablets, grinding stones and anthropomorphic figures (women, heads, shamans, warriors and so forth).

 In the south Pacific region have also been found great quantities of home foundations, roads, dump sites, plus funeral areas and mounds.
 These settlements were located in very fertile regions, bringing about the extensive cultivation of corn and cotton, and the use of palm trees (coyoles and royal palms) and fruit trees (guapinoles, nances, etc.).
 This was the height of sphere-making, as well as of stone artisanship in such works as animal figures, grindstones, grand anthropomorphic statues (which appear to represent important social figures) that featured smooth surfaces.
 There was an increase in goldsmithing with guanín (low-grade gold) and tumbaga (gold and copper alloy) using hammering and thin-sheet techniques.
 Mineral deposits themselves were not exploited, as gold was extracted from rivers and copper from outcrops.